 - Before the Flood (2016)

-To sound the alarm on global warming, Before the Flood is a collaboration between actor and Earth Alliance co-founder Leonardo DiCaprio and National Geographic.
+Next on our list of the best environmental films is Before the Flood, a collaboration between actor and Earth Alliance co-founder Leonardo DiCaprio and National Geographic.
 Taking viewers around the world, the documentary features poignant accounts of how different stakeholders are affected by climate change, through deforestation, rising sea levels and other human activities.
 The film calls for world leaders to fight for a more sustainable future and arms viewers with solutions they can implement into their lives, from reducing meat consumption to voting for leaders who will initiate positive environmental change.

 - 2040 (2019)